ktxlh/gre-writing-pool-scraper/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ktxlh/gre-writing-pool-scraper/blob/master/GRE_writing_pool_generator.ipynb)

-Scrap the official writing pool in a few clicks.
+Scrap the official analytical writing pool in a few clicks.

 ## Instructions
 ### Option 1: Use the scrapped pdf files (Accessed on Jun 9, 2020)
 I have formatted them and convert the file to pdfs.
 You may just download them.

-### Option 2: Scrape them on your own
+### Option 2: Scrape the latest pools on your own
 If you need more customization, you may create your own version.
 1. Click the `Open in Colab` badge
 2. Follow the steps in the notebook.
 The steps are repeated here: